go-resty/resty/README.md

 Resty releases versions according to [Semantic Versioning](http://semver.org)

+  * Resty v2 does not use `gopkg.in` service for library versioning.
   * Resty fully adapted to `go mod` capabilities since `v1.10.0` release.
   * Resty v1 series was using `gopkg.in` to provide versioning. `gopkg.in/resty.vX` points to appropriate tagged versions; `X` denotes version series number and it's a stable release for production use.
 For e.g. `gopkg.in/resty.v0`.
   * Development takes place at the master branch.
 Although the code in master should always compile and test successfully, it might break API's.
 I aim to maintain backwards compatibility, but sometimes API's and behavior might be changed to fix a bug.